M.S. in Fundraising and Grantmaking

 The nonprofit sector’s need for highly trained, creative, and thoughtful professionals in fundraising and grantmaking has never been greater.
 A contracting economy has tightened donors’ belts, and organizations must find creative new ways to fund their missions.
 As a result, the field is expanding.
 According to the U.S. Bureau of Labor Statistics, grantmaking jobs are projected to increase during the decade ranging from 2008 to 2018.

-In response, the George H. Heyman, Jr. Center for Philanthropy and Fundraising at NYU-SCPS has expanded its master’s degree program to offer advanced opportunities for professional growth and training in fundraising and grantmaking.
+In response, the NYU School of Professional Studies George H. Heyman, Jr. Center for Philanthropy and Fundraising has expanded its master’s degree program to offer advanced opportunities for professional growth and training in fundraising and grantmaking.
 Professionals already established in the industry enroll in the M.S. in Fundraising and Grantmaking to improve their credentials and to acquire specific training in their field.
 Recent college graduates and career changers also find the program relevant, as it provides an overview of the basic fundamentals of fundraising and grantmaking.